 2017The Hospices de Lyon decided to sell the building at an auction.
 Arthur Laeuffer acquired the property.

-2018Work begins and the building is transformed into a 4-star boutique hotel, with the participation of designers Maison Hand.
+2018Beginning of the works and transformation of the building into a 4 star boutique hotel, with the participation of Maison Hand designers.

-With its basilica, its vault, and the remains of its majestic ramparts, the Ainay district reveals new treasures at every street corner.
+With its basilica, its vault, and the vestiges of its majestic ramparts, the district of Ainay reveals new treasures at each corner.
 This little piece of the peninsula has been able to transform itself while preserving its soul of yesteryear.
-The history of Ainay is undoubtedly linked to that of the majestic Saint-Martin d'Ainay basilica, a testimony to Romanesque art, built in the 12th century.
-From one street to the next, Ainay reveals its singular faces.
+The history of Ainay is unquestionably linked to that of the majestic Saint-Martin d'Ainay basilica, a testimony of Romanesque art, built in the 12th century.
+From one street to another, Ainay reveals singular faces.

-Place BellecourAinay is historically the district of the aristocracy in the 18th century and then of the Lyon bourgeoisie in the 19th century.
-It begins at the Perrache station and extends to Bellecour.
+Place BellecourAinay is historically the district of the aristocracy in the 18th century and then of the Lyonnaise bourgeoisie in the 19th century.
+It begins at the Perrache train station and extends to Bellecour.